GrantCloyd/GrantCloyd/README.md

   <div align="left">

-* 🔭 I’m starting a jr. dev job on 11/1 and looking to learn new languages and frameworks on the side.
+* 🔭 I work as a back-end support engineer with rails.
 * ⚡ Fun facts: I've spent over ten years as a professional actor and six years in medical education helping improve new student patient communication skills.
 </div>